uros7251/uros7251.github.io/docs/_posts/2023-10-18-Special-relativity.md

 $$\frac{\vec{v}}{\sqrt{c^{2}-v^{2}}} = \frac{\vec{p}}{c} = \text{const.}$$

 which corresponds to the conservation of momentum (we know to extract $\vec{p}$ because of units).
-It also shows that extremal trajectory is a straight line in $x,t$ coordinate system.
+The above equation clearly shows that the extremal trajectory is a straight line in $x,t$ coordinate system, but it also illustrates that inertia of a body is not a constant, but depends on its speed.
 Another invariant which can be derived from Euler-Lagrange equations is:

 $$\begin{align*}
 \sqrt{c^{2}-v^{2}}-\frac{v^{2}}{\sqrt{c^{2}-v^{2}}} &= \text{const.} \\ \frac{c^{2}}{\sqrt{c^{2}-v^{2}}} = \frac{E}{c} &= \text{const.}